akashic

 What is the political history of Congressional District 5, Oklahoma?

 Akashic tracks 38 presidential elections in Congressional District 5, Oklahoma from 1876 to 2024.
 Of those, 9 went Democratic and 21 went Republican.
-The district's archetype — "Republican loyalist" — captures the overall trajectory of that voting record.
+The district's typology — "Diversifying Metro" — captures where that record, its demographics, and its recent swing place it among American communities.